-WorkFit has recently been working with Scartho Medical Centre in Grimsby to secure a 12 week work experience for Annabel.
+WorkFit has recently been working with Scartho Medical Centre to secure a 12 week work experience for Annabel.

 Following a successful informal interview, Annabel began her work experience as an Admin Assistant, working for 3 hours, 2 days a week.

 Annabel’s new work colleagues were given WorkFit training, including how they could make adjustments to tasks for Annabel.

 Feedback from the training was very positive; “The training has been a real eye-opener and I feel like I know Annabel already” and “people with Down’s syndrome are just like everyone else.”

 Annabel says, “I am very confident and work hard to do a good job.
 I know what I’m doing and have learnt lots of new things.
 I like all of the people I work with and I follow instructions.
 My jobs are looking after the stationery, getting letters ready to send out to patients, opening the post and stamping it and adding information to spread sheets.”

 Annabel has received great support from her colleagues at Scartho Medical Centre, who were keen to embrace the WorkFit programme and to help her to achieve her career ambitions.
 They have helped her to learn new skills at her own pace ensuring that she feels fully supported.